-William Kidd was born in Dundee, Scotland in about 1654 to Captain John Kyd, and his wife Bessie Butchart.
-When he was just a boy, his father was lost at sea and his family was financially supported by a local society.
+William Kidd was born in Dundee, Scotland, in about 1654 to Captain John Kyd and his wife, Bessie Butchart.
+As a boy, his father was lost at sea, and a local society financially supported his family.
 When he was old enough, he went to work as a privateer for European royals to attack foreign ships.

-A privateer was a non-military person or ship that engaged in maritime warfare under a commission of war.
-Privately owned merchant ships, licensed by the crown, could legitimately attack and take vessels that were deemed to be pirates or privateers from opposing nations.
-Captured ships were then sold with the proceeds divided between the privateer sponsors, shipowners, captains, and crew.
+A privateer was a non-military person, or ship engaged in maritime warfare under a commission of war.
+Privately owned merchant ships, licensed by the crown, could legitimately attack and take vessels deemed pirates or privateers from opposing nations.
+Captured ships were sold, with the proceeds divided between the privateer sponsors, shipowners, captains, and crew.
 In practice, the legality and actions of the privateers were often vague.